christianparpart/x0/src/xzero/raft/README.md

 pass it your customized behaviors (storage, discovery, ...) as well as your finite state machine that this `raft::Server` has to apply the commands on.

+### Log Replication

+- A log entry is "committed" when it is on stable storage on the majority of servers.
+- Leader propagates committed entries to be applied to the cluster's FSMs by pushing its own commitIndex to the peers.

 ## Unit Test Cases

 * [ ] If one server’s current term is smaller than the other’s, then it updates its current term to the larger value